-- In phases 1 and 2, the number of fish released will be substantially reduced predicated on Wahkiacus operation; otherwise direct releases of additional Washougal fish into the lower river, up to the existing 2.7M smolts, will be scaled to maintain the target 14K adult harvest goal for all fisheries combined. - In phase 3, smolts will be released volitionally from the Wahkiacus Hatchery (RKm 27).
-This release site is lower in the Subbasin than past release sites under this program.
+- The overall US v Or production numbers of fish released will be reduced from 3.7 million to 2.5 million overall into the Klickitat Subbasin (I million pre-smolts acclimated and released from WAF and 1.5 million direct release from Washougal River Hatchery), predicated on Wahkiacus operation; otherwise direct releases of additional Washougal fish into the lower river, up to the existing 2.7M smolts, will be scaled to maintain the target 14K adult harvest goal for all fisheries combined. - Smolts will be released volitionally from the WAF (RKm 27).
+This release site is lower in the subbasin than past release sites under this program.
 This action should reduce competition with and predation on listed fish species. - Smolts plants have averaged 16.5 fpp (132 mm fl), a size which should reduce predation impacts on juvenile (fry and parr) steelhead.